Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 Over the past 48 hours, I have been investigating the disaster that is LIBRA.
 The Argentine president publicly endorsed this token, but with the collapse of its price, countless investors have suffered losses, and over a hundred million dollars has "vanished."
 People want to know where this money has gone.

-I have now contacted key figures in this incident, and I will conduct a one-hour "interview" with Hayden Davis, the CEO of Kelsier Ventures, who is primarily responsible for this token release… I actually don't want to call this an "interview."
+I have now contacted key figures in this incident, and I will be conducting a one-hour "interview" with Hayden Davis, the CEO of Kelsier Ventures, the main person responsible for this token release… I don't really want to call this an "interview."
 Previously, Hayden Davis posted a one-minute response video on X, but it didn't go well, so this time I am more in the role of a listener, hoping to give Hayden Davis a chance to explain the ins and outs of this matter.

-• Odaily Note: The interview started very abruptly; Coffeezilla explained that Hayden Davis initially said some non-public content, which he had to cut out.
+- Odaily Note: The interview started very abruptly.
+Coffeezilla explained that Hayden Davis initially mentioned some non-public content, which he had to cut out.

 Hayden Davis:

-When LIBRA launched on Meteora, we tried to avoid "sniping" behavior, but it didn't work… Several professional "snipers" bought large amounts of tokens very early on… One address even held tokens worth 57 million dollars but never sold them.
+When LIBRA launched on Meteora, we tried to avoid "sniping" behavior, but it didn't work… Multiple professional "snipers" bought large amounts of tokens very early on… One address once held tokens worth 57 million dollars but never sold them.
 I don't know why **.
 Even when LIBRA's market cap was in the billions, if these "snipers" chose to sell, it would still directly crash the market.
-At that point, you must make real-time decisions: do you withdraw some liquidity to stabilize the price (because there are more marketing plans ahead)?
+At that point, you have to make a real-time decision: do you withdraw some liquidity to stabilize (because there are more marketing plans ahead)?
 Or do you let the price crash?

 This happens with every token launch; about 3 to 10 guys will grab a large amount of chips.
 They are not benevolent holders; they just want to sell for profit.
 You can't track the addresses or find out who they are.
 LIBRA is no different.